Icinga/chef-icinga2/README.md

 This is a [Chef] cookbook to manage [Icinga2] using LWRP.

->> **WARNING** Cookbook has been tested for existing functionality, however this WARNING is added to notify users that this cookbook is still in development phase and few functionalities are yet to be added.
+>> **WARNING** Cookbook has been tested for existing functionality.
+However, this WARNING is added to notify users that this cookbook is still in development phase and few functionalities are yet to be added.

 More features and attributes will be added over time, **feel free to contribute** what you find missing!